bocchino/fprime/docs/Design/data-products.md

 FPP provides the following special ports for managing data products:

 1. A **product request port** of type `Fw::DpRequest`.
-   This is an output port for requesting an emnpty container from a data product manager.
+   This is an output port for requesting an empty container from a data product manager.
 Example syntax:
    ```
    product request port productRequestOut